 Studies show that about 40-60% of one’s likelihood to develop a drug addiction is based on their genetics.
 This means that even though many people are exposed to environments that put them at high risk for addiction, there are also just as many (if not more) who are at risk simply because of the genes they inherited.

-There is no viable way to fully predict what may happen in one’s future, however genetic testing comes as close to providing real answers as possible.
+There is no viable way to fully predict what may happen in one’s future.
+However, genetic testing comes as close to providing real answers as possible.
 What genetic testing for drug addiction does is takes a look at certain genes that are commonly associated with substance use disorders.
 For example, professionals looking at DNA sequences will pay close attention to one’s dopamine receptor gene, as this gene has been linked to greater risk for alcohol and cocaine addiction.
-They may also take a look at other specific genes to better deduce what substance an individual is more likely to become addicted to.
+They may also take a look at other specific genes.
+This can better deduce what substance an individual is more likely to become addicted to.

 What Should You Know About Genetic Testing for Drug Addiction